robsonpro/Multi-objective-robust-optimization-of-multivariate-helical-milling-of-super-duplex-steel/README.md

 # Multi-objective-robust-optimization-of-multivariate-helical-milling-of-super-duplex-steel
-Repository to the data and analyses of the paper entitled: "A multi-objective robust evolutionary optimization approach applied to the multivariate helical milling process of super duplex steel" to be published on Applied Soft Computing.
+Repository to the data and analyses of the paper entitled: "A multi-objective robust evolutionary optimization approach applied to the multivariate helical milling process of super duplex steel" to appear on Applied Soft Computing.

 To view the code of the performed multivariate analysis and modeling, please go to: https://robsonpro.github.io/Multi-objective-robust-optimization-of-multivariate-helical-milling-of-super-duplex-steel/Multivariate_analysis.html